How To Find The Best Dog Lead

 The next thing to look at is the handle of the dog lead.
 Different people feel comfortable holding different types of lead handle so be sure to take what you like into account and pick one that suits you.
 My particular favourite is the handle on the Red Dingo dog leads.
 They are soft, padded and strong and I find them suitable for walking almost any kind of dog.
 Perfect.

 Finally I wanted to mention bungee leads.
-No, they are not so you and your dog can fling yourselves off a cliff for thrills wink Bungee leads have a bit of stretch in them.
+No, they are not so you and your dog can fling yourselves off a cliff for thrills.
+Bungee leads have a bit of stretch in them.
 This is fantastic if your dog is a lunger.
 Dogs that yank and sporadically stop and then pull again can take a real toll on your arm and shoulder.
 Do you ever come home from a dog walk feeling like one arm is now longer than the other?
 Me too.
 Stretchy zero shock leads can take some of the strain.

 That's just about everything sorted but one more thing many of us love - the matching set.
 And why not.
 I'm not a big one for shoe shopping but a matching collar, lead and harness set for my dogs is always irresistible.
 Nearly all our leads come with matching collars and harnesses, so your pooch can step out in style.
 And quality doesn't have to cost the earth either.
 We don't sell anything we don't believe in, so you know you can trust a purchase from us and you will find what you like at a price that suits.